Do you remember Jimmy Altieri from Season One of The Sopranos?

 Study Tony’s reaction.

-Tony subtly looks around the room.
-He looks at Jimmy with a blank and befuddled stare.
+Tony subtly looks around the room at Jimmy with a blank and befuddled stare.

 At this very moment, Tony realizes Jimmy Altieri is a rat!